bluesadi/Pluto/README.md

 # Pluto-Obfuscator
 Pluto-Obfuscator is a code obfuscator based on LLVM 12.0.1 and its LLVM Pass framework.
 Briefly speaking, Pluto-Obfuscator converts the source code into a functionally equivalent but much less understandable version at compile-time, protecting your software from reverse engineering.
-> 34r7hm4n: The documentation of this project is still lacking.
+> The documentation of Pluto-Obfuscator is still lacking.
 I will work on it when I am available.

 ## Features
 Pluto-Obfuscator implements multiple algorithms for obfuscation.
 The first three bold ones are the most recommended as they are relatively stabler and more effective compared to the other: